FabianVolkers/Foundations-of-Software-Engineering/challenges/ch-03-restaurants-textfile/README.md

     This file holds all the logic for our website.
 It generates the html based on the `restaurants.txt` file and serves `index.html` to the requesting client.

+1. `style.css`

+   The CSS file is optional for the functionality we want to implement.
+It does make the website look a bit nicer however.

 Credits: Fabian Volkers' reference solution to this problem in Foundation 2020.